novasamatech/parity-signer/README.md

 # Introduction

-Parity Signer is a mobile application that allows any smartphone to act as an air-gapped crypto wallet.
+Polkadot Vault is a mobile application that allows any smartphone to act as an air-gapped crypto wallet.
 This is also known as "cold storage".

 You can create accounts in Substrate-based networks, sign messages/transactions, and transfer funds to and from these accounts without any sort of connectivity enabled on the device.